mahmoudshahbazi/SADRA/README.md

 3. import the data (case) file, via Data/Load Case
 4. run the optimisation, either by pushing F6, or via Page Manager/Case Dta and by clicking on Solve OPF!

 ## Contact
   If you have any questions or comments, please contant Dr Mahmoud Shahbazi at mahmoud.shahbazi@durham.ac.uk

+# Acknowledgment
+Thanks to Abraham Alvarez-Bustos for his works on FUBM implementation.